JoshGelua/Computational-Linguistics/README.md

 # Computational Linguistics

-In this repo, I apply various statistical methods (Bayesian) and neural networks in Python to analyze and examine relevant topics within computational linguistics.
+In this repo, I apply various statistical methods (Bayesian) and neural networks in Python to analyze and examine relevant topics within the field of computational linguistics.
 This was part of a 400-level course designed for us to engage in interdisciplinary methods to investigate linguistic phenomena.

 Each problem set includes an .ipynb file that can be opened by Github, but can only run on Jupyter Notebook.
 The following is the topic of each problem set: